Awê Ma Se Kinnes!

 Off we trotted to puppy classes.
-O my Lawwwd.
-Ok I will say that Phoenix was not as crazy as Hamilton.
+Oh my Lawwwd, ok I will say that Phoenix was not as crazy as Hamilton.
 Hamilton acted as though he had never met me in his entire De Doorns life!
 Every other pup around us seemed to eventually be doing the right things for those little chicken treats.
-Rolling on their backs.
-Walking on one leg.
-Doing somersaults through a fire ring.
+Rolling on their backs, walking on one leg and doing somersaults through a fire ring.
 Not our dogs.
-You know that moment when you can even see in the trainer’s eyes, she’s thinking oe jirre we are going to need Jesus for this opera.
+You know that moment when you can even see in the trainer’s eyes, she’s thinking “oe jirre we are going to need Jesus for this opera.”

 I think we went back on three more occasions until we blamed stormy Saturday morning weather.
 Those storms are still bravely raging on.

 My neighbour has suggested we call in a dog whisperer.
 I may actually do just that, for my own entertainment.
 Because I think that, that’s one of the best jobs in the world.
 You are able to tell the owners any kak.
 How can they argue?!